 The running time of our algorithm is almost the same as the running time given in Theorem \ref{thm:maxinducedtree}.
 The only difference is the factor $\cN_\f(T,\delta)^2$ which is due to the following fact: by the invariant condition, for each $(A,A')$ and $(B,B')$, the size of $\cD_a[A,A']\otimes\cD_b[B,B']$ is at most $\cN_\f(T,\delta)^2\cdot\snec_1(T,\delta)^4$. \end{proof}

-By constructing for any graph $G$ a graph $G^\star$ such that the width measure of $G^\star$ is linear in the width measure of $G$ and any optimum acyclic $(\sigma,\rho)$-dominating set of $G$ corresponds to an optimum \textsc{AC-$(\sigma,\rho)$}-dominating set of $G^\star$ and vice-versa, we obtain the following which allows for instance to compute a feedback vertex set in time $n^{O(c)}$, $c$ the mim-width.
+By constructing for any graph $G$ a graph $G^\star$ such that the width measure of $G^\star$ is linear in the width measure of $G$ and any optimum acyclic $(\sigma,\rho)$-dominating set of $G$ corresponds to an optimum \textsc{AC-$(\sigma,\rho)$}-dominating set of $G^\star$ and vice versa, we obtain the following which allows us, for instance, to compute a feedback vertex set in time $n^{O(c)}$, $c$ the mim-width.

 \begin{theorem} For each $\f\in\{\mw,\rw,\Qrw,\mim\}$, there exists an algorithm that, given an $n$-vertex graph $G$ and a rooted layout $(T,\delta)$ of $G$, solves any \textsc{Acyclic $(\sigma,\rho)$-Dominating Set} problem in time